followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownList/1 Configuration/searchTimeout.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the time delay, in milliseconds, after the last character has been typed in, before a search is executed.
+Specifies the delay in milliseconds between when a user stops typing and when the search is executed.
+Applies only if [searchEnabled]({basewidgetpath}/Configuration/#searchEnabled) is **true**.
 <!--/shortDescription-->

 <!--fullDescription-->
+#include common-demobutton with {
+    url: "/Demos/WidgetsGallery/Demo/SelectBox/SearchAndEditing/jQuery/Light/"
+}
 <!--/fullDescription-->